 - Bachelor of Arts – Brown University – Department of Computer Science

-- Masters in Library and Information Science – Rutgers University – School of Communications Information and Library Science
+- Masters in Library and Information Science – Rutgers University – School of Communication and Information

 - PhD in Information Systems – George Washington University – School of Business

 Anne L. Washington is a digital government scholar who specializes in informatics and technology management.
 Her work draws on both interpretive research methods and computational text analysis.
 She is an Assistant Professor at the Schar School of Policy and Government at George Mason University in Arlington, VA.
 She teaches organizational ethnography, socio-technical analysis, and electronic government.
 She holds a Bachelors of Arts (BA) in computer science from Brown University, a Masters in Library Information Science (MLIS) from Rutgers University, and a doctorate (PhD) from The George Washington University School of Business.
 The National Science Foundation has funded her research on open government data and data-intensive political science.
 Research interests include policy topics such as transparency, open data, e-Government, data governance, and legislative technology; management topics such as institutional logics, strategy, sensemaking, and innovation; and technical topics such as citations, big data, digital archives, and information retrieval.
 Her expertise on government data currently addresses the emerging policy and governance needs of data science.